Robert F. Kennedy assassination conspiracy theories: CIA involvement

 In November 2006, BBC Television's Newsnight aired a 12-minute screening of Shane O'Sullivan's documentary RFK Must Die.
 O'Sullivan said that while researching a screenplay based on the Manchurian candidate theory, he "uncovered new video and photographic evidence suggesting that three senior CIA operatives were behind the killing of the Senator".
 He claimed that three men seen in video and photographs at the Ambassador Hotel immediately before and after the assassination were positively identified as CIA operatives David Sánchez Morales, Gordon Campbell and George Joannides.

 Several people who had known Morales, including family members, were adamant that he was not the man whom O'Sullivan claimed was Morales.
 After O'Sullivan published his book, assassination researchers Jefferson Morley and David Talbot discovered that Campbell had died of a heart attack in 1962.
 In response, O'Sullivan said that the man in the video might have used Campbell's name as an alias.
 He then took his identifications to the LAPD, whose files showed the men he identified as Campbell and Joannides to be Michael Roman and Frank Owens, two Bulova sales managers attending the company's convention at the Ambassador.
 O'Sullivan stood by his allegations, stating that the Bulova watch company was a "well-known CIA cover".

 Views of those close to Kennedy

-Kennedy's second son, Robert F. Kennedy Jr., believes his father was killed in a conspiracy.
-He has also said that his father believed that John F. Kennedy was assassinated in a conspiracy and that the Warren Commission was a "shoddy piece of craftsmanship".
+Kennedy's second son, Robert F. Kennedy Jr., believes his father was killed by a second gunman and expressed support for Sirhan's possible parole.
+Kathleen Kennedy Townsend also expressed belief that Sirhan might have not been the killer.
+Kennedy's other children have not been as vocal or do not wish to reopen an investigation, due to the emotional pain, and they and Kennedy's widow, Ethel, oppose Sirhan's possible release and seem to believe he was the lone killer.